Ghostbusters (2016 film): Possible animated series and film

 The same month, Reitman said in an interview that other Ghostbusters projects were in development.
 Before Reitman's announcement, an animated series, Ghostbusters: Ecto Force, was slated to be targeting an early 2018 debut.
 Reitman further clarified plans for future animated films within the Ghostbusters franchise during the July 2017 San Diego Comic-Con, including having one set from the viewpoint of the ghosts rather than the Ghostbusters, and a work as a potential tie-in to the 35th anniversary of the original film in 2019.

 Comic book series

 IDW Publishing released a six-part limited series comic, Ghostbusters 101, featuring the original Ghostbusters teaming up with the 2016 team.
 The first issue was released in March 2017.
 A five-issue limited series, Ghostbusters: Answer the Call, which continues the adventures of the 2016 team, began in October.

-Ghostbusters: Afterlife

-In November 2018, during an appearance on AXS TV's The Big Interview with Dan Rather, Dan Aykroyd announced that the script for Ghostbusters 3 was still being written, saying there is "a possibility of a reunion with the three remaining Ghostbusters".

-In 2019, Ivan Reitman's son Jason was confirmed to be directing a new Ghostbusters film set in the same universe as the first two films, with Ivan serving as a producer and Gil Kenan co-writing the script with Jason.
-The film was projected for a July 10, 2020 release, but was delayed to March 5, 2021, because of the COVID-19 pandemic.
-The film was eventually pushed back to November 19, 2021.
-Feig and the cast of the 2016 movie were not involved with the 2019 film.

-Video games

-Eventually, all four of the newer Ghostbusters were added to the toys-to-life game Lego Dimensions as playable characters featured in a Story Pack with a new design for the portal, six new levels to play which retell the story, and access to playing as Abby Yates, but also Erin Gilbert, Jillian Holtzmann and Patty Tolan if the player completes the story mode for Ghostbusters 2016.